-Risk appetite is a very important discussion for defined benefit pensions plans like LAPP, especially in a low interest rate environment like the one we live in today.
+Risk appetite is a very important discussion for Defined Benefit (DB) pensions plans like LAPP, especially in a low-interest-rate environment like the one we live in today.

 One of our key risk management practices is to conduct an actuarial valuation every year, even though we are only required to file a valuation once every three years.
 This allows us to constantly monitor the financial health of the Plan and respond quickly, when needed, to make adjustments and hedge against possible future risks.

 You can read more about this under the section called Funding.